 I suggest reading Joshua's own blog entry, or the report itself published on the living streets website.

-The noise of motor traffic can be reduced in many ways.
+Where busy roads come close to residential streets, the noise of motor traffic can be reduced in many ways.
 Quieter road surfaces can be used, speed limits can be lowered, and of course you can reduce the amount of driving by increasing the amount of cycling.
-This requires that cycling is made into a pleasant way to making people's journeys so that they will opt for it themselves.
+This requires that cycling is made sufficiently pleasant as a manner to make journeys so that people will opt for it themselves.

-People on busy streets who "largely lived in the back rooms of their houses and chose dark or black curtains to conceal the soot build-up from vehicles" are living on streets which are also hostile to cyclists.
+People on busy streets elsewhere who "largely lived in the back rooms of their houses and chose dark or black curtains to conceal the soot build-up from vehicles" are living on streets which are also hostile to cyclists, leading to a spiral of lowering life quality.

 The houses are behind a layer of trees as well as a noise barrier.
 So, walking from the houses through the barrier you will successively see these three scenes.